Using an overlock machine to finish a garment, even if it is homemade gives a neat and professional finish.

 This review will focus on sewing machines for overlock stitching that will provide you with a good range of functions and features for your ideal use.

 There are so many on the market that it can be quite confusing to figure out exactly how to choose the best one.

 Read on to find out what the 5 I have selected have to offer you.

-This machine is winner for a lot of people because of the ease of threading.
+The Juki MO-1000 is winner for a lot of people because of the ease of threading.

 Threading a serger is a daunting task which causes frustration for a lot of sewers, even with all the easy to follow colour coded guides.

 Pushing the thread through a tight space really makes it a challenge.

 So Juki has come up with s solution to solve this common headache.

 The novel Jet-Air Threading mechanism does all the tedious work for you.

 When you push the button after feeding just about 1 to 2 cm of thread toward the looper, the air does the rest, and you can rest easy.